JohnRPB/Open-Meta-Project/README.md

 The encapsulation of every meta-analytic procedure as an API call, moreover, allows R-savy contributors to add procedures to our site without knowing any JavaScript.
 This gives the Open Meta Project considerable opportunity for lateral expansion, through the addition of new R packages, and allows it to rapidly support the newest procedures, making them available to the scientific community as they are developed.

-## Project Showcase
+## Feature list
 (as of February 16th, 2018)

 Currently, we stand at five collaborators, two weeks of active development, and over 10,000 lines of original code.
 Our website allows users to register an account, save and edit collections of studies that address a particular research question, and conduct and edit a simple drag-and-drop analysis with three demonstration modules.
 This requires a considerable range of features "under the hood".
-Below, you will find a listing of these original features (to see some of them functioning, check out the "Walkthrough" section above).

 These are the features that are complete in some form: